 \subsection{More Qualitative Results of Single Image to 3D}

-We show more qualitative results of the single image to 3D using Dreamfusion's Score Distillation Sampling (SDS) loss~\cite{poole2022dreamfusion}.
+We show more qualitative results of single image to 3D Dreamfusion's Score Distillation Sampling (SDS) loss~\cite{poole2022dreamfusion}.
 All samples are generated by our \name and baseline Zero123-XL in Fig.~\ref{fig:sup3D}.
 As shown in the figure, \name is able to correct structural and textural errors, as well as the backside errors of objects.
 For example, the first row of the figure shows that \name fixes the texture and structure errors on the backside of the ice cream.
 And \name correct the color of the backside of the pears and the structure of the pear pedicle at the same time.
 With the correction provided by self-prompted views, we no longer have to speculate the color of the backside from scratch.
 Instead, we can progressively predict the backside based on the side views.
 This allows us to better learn the true color consistency of unseen views.

-We also provide qualitative results of multi-view conditioning information that can prevent the incorrect model of transparent objects or objects with high brightness.
-Our methods avoid learning a pure white plane for the backside and provide more accurate 3D information for these objects.
-For example, the butterfly wings and the icicle have been learned as solid blocks instead.
+We also provide qualitative results of multi-view conditioning information to prevent the model from lacking information about transparency, avoiding the learning of a pure white plane for the backside and providing 3D information for objects with transparency.
+For example, the butterfly wings have been learned as solid white blocks instead.